-Most families are happy with a setting somewhere between 18˚C and 21˚C but you may need it warmer if there are any elderly or infirm people living in the property.
-The temperature will also depend on the nature and layout of your house and heating system, and on where the thermostat is, as well as on personal preference.
+Most families are happy with a setting somewhere between 18˚C and 21˚C but you may need it warmer if there are any older people or people with health conditions living in the property.
+The temperature will also depend on the nature and layout of your house and heating system, where the thermostat is and personal preference.

 Remember that it can sometimes be worth putting on an extra layer, like a jumper or slippers to feel comfortable rather than turning up the heat.
 It is definitely cheaper.

-Another great way to save money is by reducing the heating in rooms that you don’t need as often or during times where you’re not home or at night time.
+Another great way to save money is by reducing the heating in rooms that you don’t need as often.
 Bedrooms can usually be kept at a lower temperature than living rooms.
 Same for rooms that you might not use everyday, such as guest bedrooms or studies.
-You might also want to turn the heating off all together when you’re out for the day or turn the thermostat to a lower temperature during the night.
+You might also want to turn the heating off altogether when you’re out for the day or turn the thermostat to a lower temperature during the night.

 Programmers or smart thermostats are a great way to help you make it easier to adjust your thermostat.
 You can set regular times when you’re out of the house or asleep and even create different settings for different days of the week.

-The Energy Saving Trusts provides a great overview of the different heating controll systems on theri website, so do have a look which might be most useful in your home.
+The Energy Saving Trust provides a great overview of the different heating control systems on their website, so do have a look at what might be the most useful for you.

-Simple Energy Advice provides a comprehensive overview over the benefits of better heating control systems on their website.
+Simple Energy Advice provides a comprehensive overview of the benefits of better heating control systems on their website.